eloylp/go-serve/README.md

     --data-binary @tests/doc-root.tar.gz
 ```

 The `GoServe-Deploy-Path` value its always relative to the document root.
+It points where the content of the `tar.gz` archive must be extracted.

 #### Download a directory

-You can download a directory by just fetching the **download endpoint** and requesting the server what type of archive you would like to
+Entire file and folder trees can be downloaded from the server.
+Fetching the **download endpoint** and requesting the server what type of archive you would like to get.
-get.
 Currently, only `tar.gz` is supported.
 Read how to configure such endpoint in the [configuration](#configuration) section:

 ```bash
 curl -X GET --location "http://localhost:8080/download" \